Ford Focus Estate review - Reliability and safety

-The new C2 platform and body combines to generate 40 per cent more frontal impact absorbtion than before, we’re told, while the array of driver assistance features includes Evasive Steering Assist that helps you avoid impacts should the autonomous emergency braking kick in.
+The new C2 platform and body combines to generate 40% more frontal impact absorption than before, we’re told, while the array of driver assistance features includes Evasive Steering Assist that helps you avoid impacts should the autonomous emergency braking kick in.

 Standard warranty cover is three years and 60,000 miles, but you can pay more to extend up to five years and 100,000 miles.

 Expect to pay around £500 for the first three years of maintenance, including two routine stops for servicing.

 - 1Ford Focus Estate reviewThe estate option adds another dimension to the fun-driving and family-friendly Ford Focus line-up

 - 2Engines, performance and driveGreat handling that’s on-par with the hatch models makes the Focus Estate the driver’s choice in the class